UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 toc_sub2: Create a Virtual Machine
 toc_sub3:
 toc_sub4:
-toc_title: Create a Virtual Machine - Terraform
+toc_title: Create a virtual machine - Terraform
 toc_fullpath: Users/How To/Create a virtual machine/azs-how-create-vm-terraform.md
 toc_mdlink: azs-how-create-vm-terraform.md
 ---

-# How to Create a Virtual Machine using Terraform
+# How to create a virtual machine using Terraform

 This document explains how to create a VM using **azurestack** Terraform provider with Service Principal Name authentication.